Laboratory-for-Energy-Systems-Analysis/representative-days/README.md

 	   3. `build(manual = T)` # builds the zipped R package, including the documentation
 	   4. After installing the package in R, the path to the external CSV-files can be queried in R with `system.file("extdata", package = "reprDays")`, which gives also the path to `script.r`, which then can be interactively opened and executed.

+## Data

+Generation and load data is from the transparency platform of ENTSO-E (https://transparency.entsoe.eu/); data can be used freely if the platform is cited.